 Ultimate Shampoo Guide

-With our shampoos guide, you can find out everything you need to know before buying or using the product including what is sulphate-free shampoo and how do I use shampoo.
+With our shampoo guide, you can find out everything you need to know before buying or using the product including how often should I shampoo my hair and how do I use shampoo.
 If you're ready to buy or want to see our selection, visit our shampoo page.

 How do I use shampoo?

 Most shampoos follow the same process: wetting the hair, applying a palm-size amount of shampoo and lathering up!
 Pretty simple really.
 However, it is so important to really wet the hair before application for a good lather, as well as a thorough rinse once the shampoo has been applied to ensure your scalp isn't left feeling irritated.

 It is advisable to follow up with a conditioner to ensure that hair remains strong, healthy and hydrated for the shiny results you deserve.